Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 - Ignoring customer interviews.
 - Using internal company language instead of customer language.

+### Supporting Research

-### This recommendation is supported by recurring themes identified in the work of:
+This recommendation is supported by recurring themes identified in the work of:

 - Adam Robinson
 - Rob Walling